Saki-JSU/Bioinformatics/scRNA-seq/tutorial/ReadMe.md

 See **Step2.R** for details.

 ## Step 3: Dimension Reduction
 In this step, we use two methods to implement dimension reduction: PCA and TSNE.
+The TSNE method is involved in randomness.
+The images generated are a little different from that in tutorial author.
 See **Step3.R** for details.